-Easter is quickly hopping upon us, and you know what that means—springtime weather, colorful flowers, beautifully decorated chocolate eggs waiting for you to find, and, of course, a visits from the Easter Bunny.
+Easter is quickly hopping upon us, and you know what that means—springtime weather, colorful flowers, beautifully decorated chocolate eggs waiting for you to find, and, of course, a visit from the Easter Bunny.
 This year, Easter Sunday falls on April 21, which is a bit later than usual.
 That’s good news if you ask us, because it means there’s more time to plan a holiday vacation.
 And you’ve come to the right place to learn about all the fun taking place in Kissimmee for Easter, so let’s jump to it!

 Join the Gaylord Palms Eggstravaganza